 Its package includes a stylus pen that boasts 1,024 step pressure sensitivity and comes with two pen tips and a removal tool.
 With two spare nibs and a tool remover, you can enjoy creating graphic elements without a hitch, or worry of putting the quality of design in jeopardy.

 Trust has also included an editing software called Artweaver.
 It is a painting application, much like Illustrator or PaintTool Sai, fit for any user, newbie or expert.
 The app also has a macro recorder that allows you to replay your steps for other users.
 Aside from that, Artweaver also includes tools like layering, filter effects, and more.
 All packed within an intuitive program.

 Drawing in it also feels tactile.
 Designed using a paper-thin lightweight material, and an anti-skid base, Trust’s products are mobile and energy-efficient and make sure your drawings will be assured to be as accurate as you created them.

 Compatibility: Windows 7, 8 and Vista.
 Recommended for both left and right-handed users.
 Dual monitor capable, wide-screen capable.
 Adobe CS3 to CS6 compatible.

 VT PenPad ($45.75)

 VisTablet has tagged PenPad as its most affordable graphic tablet in the market today.
-If you are a just starting to learn how to use a graphic tablet and pen and are not sure whether it’ll be a good investment to your job, then PenPad might be the one for you.
+If you are just starting to learn how to use a graphics tablet and pen and are not sure whether it’ll be a good investment to your job, then PenPad might be the one for you.
 In a reasonable amount, you can be able to control strokes and produce desirable results.